hoytech/quadrable/README.md

 ## Author and Copyright

-Quadrable was written by Doug Hoyte.
+Quadrable is ©2020 Doug Hoyte.

 It is licensed under the 2-clause BSD license.
 See the LICENSE file for details.